Last Updated on April 11, 2025

 Instructions

-- Place the ham in a large casserole dish.
+- Place the ham in a large casserole dish.4-6 pound ham

-- Cover the top of the ham with pineapple slices and cherries, using toothpicks to keep them secure.
+- Cover the top of the ham with pineapple slices and cherries, using toothpicks to keep them secure.16 ounces pineapple rings, 10 ounce jar maraschino cherries

 - Pour 1 cup of water into the bottom of the baking dish.

-- Cover the ham with aluminum foil and place in the oven for 45 minutes.
+- Cover the ham with aluminum foil and bake in the oven for 45 minutes.

-- While the ham bakes, in a medium saucepan mix together the brown sugar, honey, and pineapple juice.
+- While the ham bakes, in a medium saucepan mix together the brown sugar, honey, and pineapple juice.1/2 cup honey, 1/2 cup brown sugar, 1 cup reserved pineapple juice

 - Cook over medium heat until the sugar dissolves and the mixture slightly thickens.